Raoul Suhaimi

-Raoul bin Suhaimi (born 18 September 2005), better known as Raoul, is a Singaporean professional footballer who plays as a right-back for Qatari Second Division club Lusail.
+Raoul bin Suhaimi (born 18 September 2005), better known as Raoul, is a Singaporean professional footballer who plays as a right-back for Singapore Premier League club Tampines Rovers and the Singapore national team.
 He is known for his long throw-ins and assists.

 Club career

 Young Lions

 On 15 May 2021, Raoul made his debut as the youngest player to play in the Singapore Premier League at 15 years and 239 days in a 2–1 defeat to Albirex Niigata (S).

-On 7 August 2022, Raoul recorded a brace of assists in a 4–2 win over Tanjong Pagar United.
+On 7 August 2022, Raoul recorded a brace of assist in a 4–2 win over Tanjong Pagar United.

 International career

 Youth

 Raoul was part of the Singapore U19 squad for the 2022 and 2024 ASEAN U-19 Boys Championship where he was the captain in the latter tournament.
 In September 2024, Raoul was part of the Singapore U20 squad for the 2025 AFC U-20 Asian Cup qualification.

 Senior

 In December 2024, Raoul was called up by Singapore national team head coach, Tsutomu Ogura for the 2024 ASEAN Championship.
+He make his debut for Singapore in the 2026 FIFA ASEAN Cup against Indonesia on 25 September 2026.